NicolasDerumigny/mx-puppet-discord/README.md

 Start a chat with `@_discordpuppet_bot:yourserver.com`.
 When it joins, type `help` in the chat to see instructions.

+**Warning**: Self-bots are against Discord's Terms of Service.
+When used with user tokens, you may get easily get your account disabled.
+When used with bot tokens, you may lose ability to add new bots or your account terminated.

 ### Linking a Discord bot account

 This is the recommended method, and allows Discord users to PM you through a